JuliaCon/proceedings.juliacon.org/content/about.md

 ## Relationship with the Journal of Open-Source Software

-The JuliaCon submission infrastructure was developed based on the JoSS stack, and in partnership with the JoSS editorial team.
+The JuliaCon proceeding submission infrastructure was developed based on the JoSS stack, and in partnership with the JoSS editorial team.